codingwithcarl/codingwithcarl-hugo/content/projects/jenkins.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-IaC to manage your CI/CD infrastructure.
+This is IaC to manage your CI/CD infrastructure.
 Once deployed, ensure to consult the [documentation](https://www.jenkins.io/doc/book/), configure Jenkins for your environment, and write a [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) under your project repository.

 Ensure to sign into the AWS CLI.